What are the best Cherry Shrimp tank mates? What shouldn’t you mix with them? Those questions, and more, answered in this extensive guide.

 Marked by their bright, red appearance, cherry shrimp are the most popular freshwater shrimp for freshwater aquariums.

 Cherry shrimp are bottom feeders, one of the more popular types of fish at all experience levels because of how low maintenance they are.
-They scour their tank for algae and scraps of food, helping to reduce the amount of cleaning that needs to be done.
+They scour their tank looking for shrimp food, algae and scraps, helping to reduce the amount of cleaning that needs to be done.